-- 1. Baseline scenario, representing current transportation infrastructure and existing transit authority strategic plans, for which there are expected to be modest improvements in transit service - 2.
+- 1. Baseline scenario, representing current transportation infrastructure and existing TA strategic plans, for which there are expected to be modest improvements in transit service2 - 2.
 Transit 2.0 policy scenario, representing the implementation of Transit 2.0 policies to drive density-oriented economic development and improve transit system competitiveness, among other recommendations from Transit 2.0 Tasks 2-7 - 3.
-Network expansion scenario, representing ~\$15B of capital expenditure on nine rail projects from the draft Mobility 2050 plan; includes implementation of Transit 2.0 policies in existing service areas
+Network expansion scenario, representing ~\$15B of capital expenditure on nine rail projects and several new bus routes; includes implementation of Transit 2.0 policies in existing service areas

 This memo leverages this modelling to provide preliminary considerations of various interventions the region may take to meet increased travel demand through 2050.
 This report is not intended to serve as a detailed operational guide for the future of transit in the region nor does it intend to make normative policy recommendations.
 Rather, the memo leverages a 25-year strategic model to elucidate the potential financial and operational impacts of Transit 2.0 policy or capital expansion decisions the region may make.
-Many of these preliminary considerations will require further discussion and analyses to inform decision-making.
+Many of these preliminary considerations may require further discussion and analyses to inform decision-making.

-&lt;sup>1 "North Central Texas Regional Transit 2.0: Planning for Year 2050 RFP" (NCTCOG, 2023).
+1 "North Central Texas Regional Transit 2.0: Planning for Year 2050 RFP" (NCTCOG, 2023).

-&lt;sup>2 This does not include DART Mobility+ Network plans to introduce bus and LRT service improvements, as funding of these improvements is not reflected in its 20-year financial plan.
+2 This does not include DART Mobility+ Network plans to introduce bus and LRT service improvements, as funding of these improvements is not reflected in its 20-year financial plan.